sreechun/Project_2_Amsterdam_dataptams2020/README.md

 ## Project Description
-Our project focuses on the effect of trees on air-quality.
-We would like to study the density of the tress and its relationship with air-quality.
-We would like to measure the air-quality in 8 neighbourhoods of Amsterdam.
-They include:
+Our project focuses on the effect of pollutants on people in different neighbourhoods of Amsterdam.
+Elevated concentrations of air pollutants, such as sulphur dioxide (SO2), nitrogen dioxide (NO2) and particulate matter (PM10 and PM2.5) have adverse effects on human health.
+For our current study we chose to study the trend of 3 pollutants that includes NO2, PM2.5 and PM10 in Amsterdam.

-1. Centrum
+We initially identified the following 4 neighbourhoods where we had data of the 3 pollutants from 2012 through 2019.
+1. Einsteinweg - A10 West
-2. De Pijp
+2. Van Diemenstraat
-3. Overtoom
+3. Vondelpark
-4. De Baarsjes
+4. Stadhouderskade

-5. Bos en Lommer
-6. Haarlemmerweg
-7. Westerpark
-8. Van Diementstraat
+After an initail data analysis we chose Einsteinweg and Vondelpark to study deeper and understand the effects of pollutants and the associated trends.

 ## Questions & Hypotheses
 Q1.
-Is the number of trees in different Amsterdam areas negatively related to the air pollution of the area?
+Is there a decrease in pollution from 2012 through 2019 because of new policies?
 Q2.
-Is the number of inhabitants in different Amsterdam areas positively related to the air pollution of the area?

 Hypothesis: Trees improve air-quality of a neighbourhood.